Last Updated on

 Focus on the following:

-While no manufacturer can guarantee that every single item they produce will last forever, it still helps you tremendously to play close attention to the total productive life of each piece of equipment you buy for your practice.
+While no manufacturer can guarantee that every single item they produce will last forever, it still helps you tremendously to play close attention to the whole productive life of each piece of equipment you buy for your practice.

 It Can Tolerate Punishment